Tech

 HIDE

 React is a life-changing frontend framework that comes to the rescue of many UI developers.
-Using React for front-end development, you get access to the community of more than 56,000 developers, and at least 8,787 industry leaders use the popular JavaScript library.
+Using React for front-end development, you get access to a community of more than 56,000 developers, and at least 8,787 industry leaders use the popular JavaScript library.

 It isn’t surprising why frontend developers have made React their preferred tool for building cool and responsive web visual elements.
-Read on, and you’ll find out why you, too, should use React in your project.

 What Is React?